-In themselves, solar keratoses are not cancerous and do no harm.
-But, they can sometimes be unsightly.
-Up to about a quarter of solar keratoses will clear away by themselves without any treatment over the course of one year.
+In themselves, actinic keratoses are not cancerous (malignant) and do no harm.
+However, they can sometimes be unsightly.

-However, in people who have between seven and eight solar keratoses on their skin, there is about a 1 in 10 chance that one will turn into a form of skin cancer called squamous cell carcinoma (SCC) over a 10-year period.
+In people who have between seven and eight actinic keratoses on their skin, there is about a 1 in 10 chance that one will turn into a form of skin cancer called squamous cell carcinoma (SCC) over a 10-year period.
 This is not the most serious form of skin cancer (melanoma).
 It is a fairly slow-growing cancer and can usually be easily cured if treated early enough.
-This means that solar keratosis can be seen as a potentially premalignant condition of the skin (a precursor to cancer.
+This means that actinic keratosis can be seen as a possible precursor to cancer.
 See separate leaflets called Skin Cancer - an Overview and Skin Cancer - Non-melanoma for more details.

-Some solar keratoses become cancerous because the UV exposure from the sun's rays, causes changes (mutations) in the genes on the DNA of skin cells.
+Some actinic keratoses become cancerous because the UV exposure from the sun's rays causes changes (mutations) to the genes in the DNA of skin cells.
 This causes skin cells to divide and grow abnormally, instead of just repairing damage.
-The abnormal cells tend to multiply in an out of control way - this causes a tumour (lump).
+The abnormal cells tend to multiply in an out of control way - this causes a lump (tumour).

-Your GP may be able to diagnose a solar keratosis by its typical appearance alone.
-Sometimes this is difficult and, if doubt exists, you may be referred to a dermatologist (skin doctor).
+Your GP may be able to diagnose an actinic keratosis by its typical appearance alone.
+Sometimes this is difficult and, if doubt exists, you may be referred to a skin specialist (dermatologist).
 A dermatologist will examine the skin more closely, perhaps with a dermatoscope.
-This is a magnifier with a light that helps to distinguish between benign (harmless) skin lesions and malignant (cancerous) ones.
-Sometimes is is necessary to take a biopsy of the skin lesion.
-This means that a small sample of skin is taken and examined under the microscope in a laboratory.
+This is a magnifier with a light that helps to distinguish between harmless (benign) skin lesions and cancerous (malignant) ones.
+Sometimes it is necessary to take a biopsy of the skin lesion.
+This means that a small sample of skin (a biopsy) is taken and examined under the microscope in a laboratory.
 A biopsy means that the cells in the skin can be seen and an accurate diagnosis can be confirmed.

 No treatment may be an option

-Without treatment up to a quarter of solar keratoses will disappear on their own.
+Without treatment, some actinic keratoses will disappear on their own.
 However, they can come back (recur) or you may develop new ones.
 If you only develop one, your doctor may advise that you leave it alone (provided it is not causing any symptoms).
-It may go away, but see a doctor if you notice any change in the appearance or if it becomes tender.
-You may be advised to apply an emollient (moisturising) cream to help soften the skin around the solar keratosis.
+It may go away; however, see a doctor if you notice any change in the appearance or if it becomes tender.
+You may be advised to apply a moisturising (emollient) cream to help soften the skin around the actinic keratosis.
 You may also be advised to apply sun cream with a high sun protection factor (SPF).
-High factor sunscreens also moisturise, but importantly they will prevent further sun damage to the skin (and hopefully prevent the development of further solar keratoses).
+High-factor sunscreens also moisturise, but importantly they will prevent further sun damage to the skin (and hopefully prevent the development of further actinic keratoses).

-This is a common treatment in people who have small numbers of solar keratoses.
+Liquid nitrogen is a common treatment in people who have small numbers of actinic keratoses.
 It is also called cryotherapy or cryosurgery.
 Liquid nitrogen is so cold that it destroys tissue.
-A solar keratosis can be easily sprayed with liquid nitrogen.
+An actinic keratosis can be easily sprayed with liquid nitrogen.
 It is destroyed and then falls off a few days later.
 A small scab is left and is gradually replaced by fresh healthy skin.
 Liquid nitrogen often causes the surrounding skin to blister for a few days.
 Sometimes this form of treatment can leave a white spot on the skin after treatment.

 A cream or gel

-Topical treatments (meaning you apply them to the skin) are useful if you have a lot of small solar keratoses where you would otherwise need repeated freezing to get rid of them all.
-Creams, gels (water based) and ointments (greasier) are available.
+Topical treatments (meaning you apply them to the skin) are useful if you have a lot of small actinic keratoses where you would otherwise need repeated freezing to get rid of them all.
+Creams, gels (water-based) and ointments (greasier) are available.

-- One type of gel contains an anti-inflammatory medicine called diclofenac (brand name Solaraze®).
+- One type of gel contains an anti-inflammatory medicine called diclofenac.
 Usually at least three months of treatment is needed.
 Side-effects may include itching and a rash.

-- Imiquimod cream (brand name Aldara®) is an alternative.
-It is usually applied three times per week for a month initially.
+- Imiquimod cream is an alternative.
+There are two strengths of imiquimod.
+One type (Aldara®) is applied three times per week for a month initially.
 After a four-week break, the response of the skin treated is reassessed.
 Sometimes it is necessary to repeat one further four-week course.
 The other type (Zyclara®) is applied once daily for two weeks, followed by a two-week break, and then once daily for a further two weeks.
 Imiquimod may also cause inflammation, irritation or redness of the skin where it is applied.

 - Salicylic acid ointment is another cream that is sometimes used.
-It may be used alone or as a pre-treatment before fluorouracil.
+It may be used alone or in a combination cream with fluorouracil, called Actikerall®.

 Photodynamic therapy is an alternative to topical treatments.
 It is used in conjunction with a cream called methyl-5-aminolevulinate (Metvix®).
-This cream is photosensitive (sensitive to light).
+This cream is sensitive to light (photosensitive).
 A special light is then focused on the area to be treated.
 The combination of the cream and the light helps to kill the abnormal cells.
-This form of treatment may be useful if there are a large number of solar keratoses, or if the keratoses are around the eyes or where healing of the skin may be more difficult (such as the lower part of the leg).
+This form of treatment may be useful if there are a large number of actinic keratoses, or if the keratoses are around the eyes or where healing of the skin may be more difficult (such as the lower part of the leg).
 It may also be used if other treatments have not been successful.

-A solar keratosis may be cut or scraped off.
-This are usually done after numbing the skin with some local anaesthetic.
-Other treatments which are sometimes used can include laser surgery, chemical peels and dermabrasion (where skin surface is removed by abrasion.)
+An actinic keratosis may be cut or scraped off.
+This is usually done after numbing the skin with some local anaesthetic.
+Other treatments which are sometimes used can include laser surgery, chemical peels and dermabrasion (where skin surface is removed by abrasion).

-Other risks if you have a solar keratosis
+Other risks if you have an actinic keratosis

-If you have one or more solar keratoses it is a marker that you have had a lot of sun exposure.
+If you have one or more actinic keratoses it is a marker that you have had a lot of sun exposure.
 The more serious type of skin cancer, melanoma, most commonly occurs in people who have had a lot of sun exposure.
-So, although a solar keratosis does not progress into a melanoma, if you have a solar keratosis, your risk of developing a melanoma on some other part of your skin is increased.
-So, tell a doctor soon if you notice any changes on any part of your skin, such as new moles, small dark patches developing, or a change in an existing mole (for example, if it is getting bigger, has an irregular outline, or is bleeding or crusting).
+So, although an actinic keratosis does not progress into a melanoma, if you have an actinic keratosis, your risk of developing a melanoma on some other part of your skin is increased.
+So, tell a doctor soon if you notice any changes on any part of your skin, such as new moles, small dark patches developing, or a change in an existing mole.
+(For example, if it is getting bigger, has an irregular outline, or is bleeding or crusting.)

-If you spend a lot of time in the sun you have an increased risk of developing solar keratoses and skin cancer.
+If you spend a lot of time in the sun you have an increased risk of developing actinic keratoses and skin cancer.
 You will also prematurely age your skin and cause wrinkles.

-To reduce the risk of developing skin cancers, solar keratoses and other conditions associated with sun-damaged skin, we should all:
+To reduce the risk of developing skin cancers, actinic keratoses and other conditions associated with sun-damaged skin, we should all: